ONEcampaign/oda_data_package/README.md

 ### OECDClient

-Over three thousand indicators are currently supported.
-They are mostly produced by filtering (and sometimes aggregating) data from the different DAC Tables and databases.
+Thousands of indicators are currently supported across DAC1, DAC2A, and CRS databases.
+These indicators are produced by filtering and sometimes aggregating data from the different DAC Tables and databases.

 You can get a dictionary with all supported indicators, with their code, name, description and source by using the `.available_indicators()` method: